chrisjackson-pellicle/paragone-nf/README.md

 https://bitbucket.org/dfmoralesb/target_enrichment_orthology/src/master/

 This tutorial assumes that you have Singularity and Nextflow installed, and that you have the Y_and_S Singularity image downloaded.
-In addition, you should have the Nextflow pipeline script `yang_and_smith_pipeline_v1_7.nf` and its corresponding config file `yang_and_smith.config`.
+In addition, you should have the Nextflow pipeline script `yang_and_smith_pipeline_v1_7.nf` and its corresponding config file `yang_and_smith_v1_7.config`.

 Instructions for running Nextflow/Singularity on a Mac (macOS) via Vagrant can be found [here][9].
-Note that the Singularity container and the Nextflow pipeline script and config file will differ from those described in the instructions.
+Note that the `yang_and_smith.sif` Singularity container and the Nextflow pipeline script/config file (`yang_and_smith_pipeline_v1_7.nf` / `yang_and_smith_v1_7.config`) will differ from those described in the instructions.

 Instructions for customising the Nextflow config file for your computing resources can be found [here][10].
-Note that the Nextflow processes described in the `*.config` file will differ to those described in the instructions.
+Note that the Nextflow processes listed in the `yang_and_smith_v1_7.config` file will differ to those described in the instructions.

 ## Input data